-Local roundup: Southwest baseball, Ledford softball earn big rivalry wins
+LOCAL ROUNDUP: Southwest baseball, Ledford softball earn big rivalry wins

 Apr.
-20—HIGH POINT — Southwest Guilford built a solid lead early and held on to beat rival Ragsdale 9-4 in Metro 4A Conference baseball Friday at Southwest.
+22—HIGH POINT — Southwest Guilford built a solid lead early and held on to beat rival Ragsdale 9-4 in Metro 4A Conference baseball Friday at Southwest.

 Jack Bliven had two hits, including a double, and three RBIs to lead the Cowboys who led 5-0 through two innings.
 JJ Parsons also doubled and drove in a run, while Devin Hernandez had a hit and two RBIs.